observability-as-code-sandbox/appdynamics-terraform-cluster-monitoring/README.md

 This Lab is containing an example on how to use Helm charts to deploy Cluster Agent with Terraform.

-It is based on the HashiCorp [Provision an EKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-eks-cluster) tutorial containing Terraform configuration files to provision AWS EKS cluster, that then we connect to and deploy Cluster Agent resources using Terraform Helm provider.
+It is based on the HashiCorp [provision an EKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-eks-cluster) tutorial containing Terraform configuration files to provision AWS EKS cluster, that then we connect to and deploy Cluster Agent resources using Terraform Helm provider.

-> IMPORTANT: Resources created not part of the Free tier.
+> IMPORTANT: Resources created are not part of the Free tier.
 Always destroy created resources when you complete working with the lab, and do not forget to set Billing alerts on your account.
 Approximate charges: $0.0464/hr, but can accumulate if left unattended.

 ### Prerequisites

-1) Configure AWS CLI to connect to your AWS environment.
+1) Configure [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) to connect to your cloud environment.
+Recommended is to use [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) when authenticating against AWS.

 2) Set Terraform variables
     - appdynamics.auto.tfvars